miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

         * Narrate: "This is Pipulate.
 It feels like a desktop app, but it's just Python and simple HTML.
 The workflow is just a linear set of steps, like a Jupyter notebook but for anyone to use."
     4.  **The Call to Action (The Spark):** This is the most important part.
 Don't say "Please like and subscribe."
 Say: *"This is an idea.
 It's open source.
 The install is one line.
 If this resonates with you, try it.
 If you think I'm crazy, tell me why in the comments."*

 * **Why it's the Perfect Pebble:** It's not a product demo; it's an ideological rally cry.
-It will attract exactly the right kind of people—passionate developers who will appreciate the architecture and become your first true evangelists.
+It will attract exactly the right kind of people—passionate developers who will appreciate the architecture and become your first true believers.
 It invites debate, which drives engagement far more than a simple tutorial.

 ---